Google Tag

 I'm not sure when I first heard it or who coined the word, but one of the funniest food puns I've ever heard is the word "carbivore" to describe those of us who are naturally inclined to breads and other carbohydrates.
 And unfortunately, carbivores tend to become what they eat as well, and they get a little doughy in the middle.

 I must admit, although I'm in a constant battle against my cravings, I'm naturally fairly carbivorous myself.
 I've never met a piece of brioche toast I didn't like.
 And this one is no exception—with swirls of pumpkin puree, brown sugar, and pumpkin spice all through it.
 Yum.
 This loaf is pre-sliced perfectly for a traditional toaster.
 Just grab a piece, pull off the wax paper liner, warm it up, add a bit of butter.
-Perfection.
+Trader Joe's Pumpkin Brioche Twist is close to perfection.

 Again, maybe my critical standards go out the window when carbs are involved.
 Maybe I'm not thinking clearly, but I just can't think of any complaints.